 Are you okay?

-He rushed into his room to grab something to write with.
-He had tried to communicate frequently over the past few years, but his soulmate never responded.
-He’d not thought of using anything but runes, and while ordinarily that would frustrate him—it had been so simple!—he was excited at this turn of events, foul mood gone in an instant.
+He rushed into his room to retrieve a quill to write with.
+He’d tried to communicate often over the past few years, but his soulmate never responded.
+He’d not thought to use anything but runes, and while ordinarily that would frustrate him—it had been so simple!—he was excited at this turn of events, foul mood gone in an instant.

-By the time he had found a quill, the words had turned into a faint smudge.
-He panicked; he did not want his soulmate to feel that he had ignored them.
+By the time he found a quill, the words had turned into a faint smudge.
+He panicked; he did not want his soulmate to believe he had ignored them.

-Quickly, he wrote down a sentence in a looping scrawl.
+Quickly, Thor wrote the sentence in a looping scrawl.